Florida Tech Facts And Figures

 Florida Tech awards merit-based Panther Fund scholarships of up to 50% of tuition to qualified students at the time of admission.
 Annually, the university selects one outstanding new student to receive its most prestigious award, the Farmer Scholarship, which covers 100% of tuition, fees, housing and a regular university meal plan.

-Made possible by the generosity of Edward and Cheryl Scott, the Scott Center for Autism Treatment at Florida Tech opened on the university's campus in 2009.
-It is a 501(c)3 tax-exempt, not-for-profit organization that provides children, youth and families affected by Autism Spectrum Disorders (ASD) and provides a full-range of evaluation and services, from diagnosis to intensive treatment, to parents and children from around the world.
+Made possible by the generosity of Edward and Cheryl Scott, The Scott Center for Autism Treatment at Florida Tech opened on the university's campus in 2009.
+It is a 501(c)3 tax-exempt, not-for-profit organization that provides children, youth and families affected by autism spectrum disorders (ASD) with a full range of diagnostic and treatment services.